EVERY Premier League club’s best foreign player... ever!

 Crystal Palace: Attilio Lombardo

-No, we’re not including Wilfried Zaha; he may be an Ivory Coast international, but he’s also got two England caps and the Selhurst Park faithful will tell you that the academy graduate is very much one of their own.
+Note: we’re not counting Wilfried Zaha here.
+The 25-year-old may be an Ivory Coast international, but he also has two England caps and, as any Palace fan will tell you, the academy graduate is very much one of their own.

-Goalkeeper Julian Speroni has played more than 400 games for Palace, but Lombardo’s short spell in south London was so impressive that he was (bizarrely) later named as manager.
-The Bald Eagle had creativity, skill and an eye for goal, and almost kept Palace in the top flight on his own: they were 10th when the Italian got injured in 1997/98 and bottom when he returned.
+So it’s either a club stalwart (Julian Speroni, who’s racked up over 400 appearances) or someone who shone briefly but brilliantly.
+Step forward ‘The Bald Eagle’, an Italy international who arrived from Juventus in 1997 and performed so superbly, he was (bizarrely) briefly installed as manager.

+Fast, industrious with skill and an end product, the winger nearly kept the club in Premier League single-handedly.
+Palace were 10th when Lombardo got injured in 1997/98; bottom by the time he came back.
+He just failed to keep them up after his return, but stayed on in the second tier until Palace sold him to Lazio to cut their wage bill.
+He played just 49 games for the club, but they were 49 games of magic.

 Everton: Tim Cahill